-Best Buys: Look for reputable brokers on Yelp
+- Best buys: Search for reputable brokers on Yelp or Yellow Pages.

 Membership Discount Deals

-If you pay to be a member of a large supermarket club or a credit union, there’s a good chance you have a car buying service built into your membership.
-Typically, this service is provided through an online tool that allows members to search for a specific car make and model.
-Rather than haggling with a dealership yourself, you’ll have access to pricing that was pre-negotiated by your membership club.
+If you pay to be a member of a large supermarket club or a credit union, there’s a good chance you have a car-buying service built into your membership.
+Typically, this service is provided through an online tool that allows members to search for specific car makes and models.
+Rather than haggling with a dealership yourself, you’ll have access to pricing that was prenegotiated by your membership club.

-Pros: This perk is typically included in what you already pay for club membership.
-Additionally, professionals who work for the club can suggest vehicles that might work better for you / be available for better savings than the vehicle you originally searched for.
+- Pros: This perk is typically included in what you already pay for club membership.
+Additionally, professionals who work for the club can suggest vehicles that might work better for you or offer better savings than the vehicle you originally searched for.

-Pros: Very little legwork for you.
-Just like the friendly hotel concierge who listens to your needs and then helps you find the best place to eat or sight to see, a car concierge services listen to your needs and then helps you find the perfect vehicle.
-A car concierge will do all the work of looking for the perfect vehicle, negotiating contracts or final price, and some will even deliver your new vehicle to your front door.
+- Pros: This brings very little legwork for you.
+Just like the friendly hotel concierge who listens to your needs and then helps you find the best place to eat or sight to see, car concierge services listen to your needs and then help you find the perfect vehicle.
+A car concierge will do all the work of looking for the perfect vehicle, negotiating contracts, or final price, and some will even deliver your new vehicle to your front door.

 - Cons: As you can imagine, this service is typically very pricy—often nearly $1,000.
 There are only a few companies that offer this service, and they’ll typically charge you both an upfront fee and a percentage of the savings they bring you.
 Although the savings they find for you might be worth the steep amount they charge, it’s worth making sure you know exactly who you’re dealing with before you commit.

 How do car-buying services make money?